-Before obtaining native mammals, researchers must be aware of the conservation status of a species under state, territory and/or federal legislation.
-Native mammals can be sourced from the wild but must not be taken from natural habitats unless animals bred in captivity and held in research units, zoos, museums, university departments and similar organisations are unavailable or unsuitable for the scientific purpose.
+Before obtaining native mammals, Nerchers must be aware of the conservation status of a species under state, territory and/or federal legislation.
+Native mammals can be sourced from the wild but must not be taken from natural habitats unless armals bred in captivity and held in research units, zoos, museums, university departments and similar organisations are unavailable or unsuitable for the scientific purpose.

-To determine a source of native mammals for research purposes:
+0 a hative mammals for research purposes: To determine a source

-- contact the state or territory wildlife authorities for information on native mammal species being studied by researchers or displayed by exhibitors - · contact the major institutions conducting native mammal research in the state or territory - contact the major societies involved with native mammals, for example, the Australian Mammal Society, the Australian Wildlife Management Society, the Australian Wildlife Diseases Association (see Appendix X).
+- contact the state or territory wildlife authorities for information on native mammal species being studied by researchers or displayed by exhibitors - contact 📅 major institutions conducting native mammal research in the state or territory - concerts the major societies involved with native mammals, for example, the Australian Mammal Society, the stralasian Wildlife Management Society, the Australian Wildlife Diseases Association (see Appendix X).